pingcap/docs-tidb-operator/en/get-started.md

 kubectl port-forward -n tidb-cluster svc/basic-grafana 3000 > pf3000.out &
 ```

-You can access Grafana dashboard at <http://localhost:3000> on the host where you run `kubectl`.
+You can access the Grafana dashboard at <http://localhost:3000> on the host where you run `kubectl`.
 The default username and password in Grafana are both `admin`.

-Note that if you run `kubectl` in a Docker container or on a remote host instead of your local host, you can not access Grafana dashboard at <http://localhost:3000> from your browser.
+Note that if you run `kubectl` in a Docker container or on a remote host instead of your local host, you can not access the Grafana dashboard at <http://localhost:3000> from your browser.
 In this case, you can run the following command to monitor all addresses.

 ```bash
 kubectl port-forward --address 0.0.0.0 -n tidb-cluster svc/basic-grafana 3000 > pf3000.out &